TutorialsLast Updated Jul 24, 202411 min read

 }

-In the same file, add these tests:
+In the same file, we have all three tests:

 test("should post a new user", async () => {